charlesfranciscodev/vuejs-playground/README.md

 * Sort contacts on the home page by first name or last name.
 * General Search Bar on the home page which finds matches for first name, last name or username.
 * Allow the user to login with his email as well.
-* If a user is trying to access a page that require authentication and he is not allowed to view that page, show an error message.
+* If a user is trying to access a page that requires authentication and he is not allowed to view that page, show an error message.

 ## API Routes